pakeke-constructor/PushOps/txt_and_images/components.md

 -- Whether this ent can be pushed or nah pushable = true/false

+follow = {
+    -- For when an entity is following another ent.
+NOTE: THIS KINDA EXPENSIVE following = e;
+    distance = 10;   -- Follows 10 units behind `e`.

+    detatch = function(e)
+        -- called when ent detatches from following ent.
+        -- (I.e. when following ent gets deleted) end
+}

 size = 10.5 -- Determines how much 'area of affect' an object has.
 -- (By default, entities will have a size of 5.)